skeptiqos/qsl/README.md

 4.4 2.9 1.4 0.2 0
 4.9 3.1 1.5 0.1 0
 ```
-We grow (learn) a tree and observed its meta .
+We grow (learn) a tree and observe its meta .
 We can see that columns returned for this treetable include the params as well as intermediate steps which are useful for exploration of each node
 ```
 \t tree:.dtl.learnTree params
 16